-Gradually Tottleben's corps occupied Stolpe (present-day Slupsk), Markisch Friedland (present-day Mirosławiec) and Deutsch Krone (present-day Walcz); forcing the Prussians to concentrate their troops in the area of Köslin and Belgard on January 14.
+Gradually, Tottleben’s Corps occupied Markisch Friedland (present-day Mirosławiec) and Deutsch Krone (present-day Walcz), forcing the Prussians to concentrate their troops in the area of Köslin and Belgard.

-On January 15, Tottleben attacked Rügenwalde, Greiffenberg and Fences (present-day Płoty).
+On January 15, Tottleben attacked Regenwalde (present-day Resko), Greiffenberg and Fences (present-day Płoty).

-On January 18 1761, Tottleben made a unsuccessful attempt against the Prussian outpost of Belgard near Colberg, which was defended by the Pomeranian Converged Grenadier Battalion von Ingersleben.
+On January 17, Tottleben made a unsuccessful attempt against the Prussian outpost of Belgard near Colberg, which was defended by the Pomeranian Converged Grenadier Battalion von Ingersleben.

 On January 18 in the morning, Courbières left Körlin and marched to Rega, followed by Tottleben who immediately attacked his positions at Greifenberg and Regenwalde.